bob134552/Battlestations/TESTING.md

     - Attempting to access this page if user is not a site admin will return user to the login page.
     - The site admin is able to access both these pages, both are similar but the update page is prefilled with the selected products information.
     - Submitting the form without a required field informs the user.
-    - Should the image for a product need to be changed, the new image's file name is shown so user knows what its changing to.
+    - Should the image for a product need to be changed, the file name for the new image is shown so that the user knows what its changing to.
-    - Clicking remove on a product opens a modal asking the user if they are sure to prevent accidental deletion of a product.
+    - Clicking remove on a product opens a modal asking the user if they are sure, in order to prevent accidental deletion of a product.

 ## Testing Elements on each page